 Right now, with law school prices so high, a large majority of students finance their education with student loans.
 The loans can be private or federal, or some kind of mixture.
 It really just depends on what works best for your situation.

-There are numerous pros and cons for each kind of financing, and you’ll want to gather as much information as possible before you make your decision.
+There are numerous pros and cons for each kind of financing, and you’ll want to gather as much information as possible after you get into law school but before you make your decision.

 Go here if you want to take a look at the federal student loan website.
 Go ahead and browse it if you like.
 There are a bunch of resources there and even more information.
 It’s enough to make a person’s head spin.

 For the record, I used federal student loans to finance my law school education.
 Here’s why: I didn’t know what else to use, and the government was more than willing to lend me money to go to law school, since I’d be paying it back over the next 20 to 30 years.